 OK.

-Let’s just take a minute and talk specifically about the Swift Sw380t microscope because it is common choice for student microscope and one that a lot of people search out.
+Let’s just take a minute and talk specifically about the Swift Sw380t microscope because it is common type of microscope and common choice for student microscope and one that a lot of people search out.

 (It’s #2 on our Student Microscopes — Best Microscope For Home Use list above.)